CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 * When provisioning cloud VMs, users are able to manage additional instance aspects and related services:

-    - Flexible image Management
+    - Flexible Image Management

+    - Low latency block storage for boot volumes, for increased performance and reliability, and to facilitaet backups and restores

+    - Secure and flexible network through full customizable private VCN (Virtual Cloud Networks)

-    -
+    - High availability